-- 8.1 Where these services form an ongoing business relationship with a client, undertake a one-off transaction involving payment by or to the client of €15,000 or the current equivalent in Sterling or more, undertake a series of linked one-off transactions involving total payment by or to the client of €15,000 or the current equivalent in Sterling or more, or it is known or suspected that such transactions involve money laundering, then the following client identification procedure must be observed before any business is undertaken for that client. - 8.2 In these circumstances, staff in the relevant service must obtain satisfactory evidence of the identity of the prospective client as soon as practicable after instructions are received (unless such evidence has already been obtained).
-This applies to existing clients, as well as new ones, but identification evidence is not required for matters entered into before 1 March 2004. - 8.3 Evidence of identity should be obtained as follows: - 8.3.1 For internal clients, appropriate evidence of identity of Council departments will be signed, written instructions on Council headed notepaper or an internal email.
-Such instructions should be appropriately filed and clearly identified as such evidence. - 8.3.2 For external clients, the MLRO will maintain a central file of general client identification evidence regarding the external organisations to whom financial, accountancy, audit and legal services provide professional services (such as housing associations).
+- 9.1 Where these services form an ongoing business relationship with a client, undertake a one-off transaction involving payment by or to the client of €15,000 or the current equivalent in Sterling or more, undertake a series of linked one-off transactions involving total payment by or to the client of €15,000 or the current equivalent in Sterling or more, or it is known or suspected that such transactions involve money laundering, then the following client identification procedure must be observed before any business is undertaken for that client. - 9.2 In these circumstances, staff in the relevant service must obtain satisfactory evidence of the identity of the prospective client as soon as practicable after instructions are received (unless such evidence has already been obtained). - 9.3 Evidence of identity should be obtained as follows: - 9.3.1 For internal clients, appropriate evidence of identity of Council departments will be signed, written instructions on Council headed

+- notepaper or an internal email.
+Such instructions should be appropriately filed and clearly identified as such evidence. - 9.3.2 For external clients, the MLRO will maintain a central file of general client identification evidence regarding the external organisations to whom financial, accountancy, audit and legal services provide professional services (such as housing associations).
 Staff in these services should check with the MLRO that such external clients are recorded in the central file and check relevant details.
 If the organisation is not included in the central file, the MLRO should be informed.
-Appropriate evidence of identity for external clients will be written instructions on the organisation's official letterhead or an email from the organisations e-communication system. - 8.3.3 All such evidence should be kept for at least five years from the end of the business relationship or transactions.
+Appropriate evidence of identity for external clients will be written instructions on the organisation's official letterhead or an email from the organisations e-communication system. - 9.3.3 All such evidence should be kept for at least five years from the end of the business relationship or transactions.

-9. Record Keeping Procedures
+10. Record Keeping Procedures

-9.1 Records of client identification and all relevant business transactions carried out for clients must be kept for at least five years, so they may be used as evidence in any subsequent investigation by the authorities into money laundering.
-As external audit require retention of key accounting documents for six years, this should not involve any changes to current procedures.
-9.2 The exact form of records is not prescribed by law, but must be capable of providing an audit trail during any subsequent investigation.
+- 10.1 Records of client identification and all relevant business transactions carried out for clients must be kept for at least five years, so they may be used as evidence in any subsequent investigation by the authorities into money laundering.
+As external audit requires retention of key accounting documents for six years, this should not involve any changes to current procedures. - 10.2 The exact form of records is not prescribed by law, but must be capable of providing an audit trail during any subsequent investigation.
 Again, this is usual practice for council services and should not involve any changes to current procedures.